Tuscan wine: Bolgheri

 The DOC Bolgheri region of the Livorno province is home to one of the original Super Tuscan wines Sassicaia, first made in 1944 produced by the marchesi Incisa della Rochetta, cousin of the Antinori family.
 The DOC Bolgheri region is also home to the Super Tuscan wine Ornellaia which was featured in the film Mondovino as well as Tignanello from Marchesi Antinori.

 Vernaccia di San Gimignano

 Vernaccia di San Gimignano is a white wine made from the Vernaccia grape in the areas around San Gimignano.
 In 1966, it was the first wine to receive a DOC designation.
-This wine style has been made in the area for over seven centuries and is considered Tuscany's best and most characterful white wine.
+This wine style has been made in the area for over seven centuries.
 The wine is dry and full-bodied with earthy notes of honey and minerals.
 In some styles it can be made to emphasize the fruit more and some producers have experimented with aging or fermenting the wine in oak barrels in order to give the wine a sense of creaminess or toastiness.